Devipriyareji/TheGatheredPlate/README.md

-# The Gathered Plate 🎯
+# The Gathered Plate 🍛

 ## Basic Details
+A food-lover’s playground where recipes are swapped, kitchen mishaps are laughed at, and every dish is served with a side of fun!

 ### Team Name: Byte Size